dzackgarza/Notes/Class_Notes/Combinatorics/Review.md

 ---

 1. Unrestricted, unlabeled $[n]$, labeled $[k]$
    1. Number of ways to choose with replacement $k$ symbols to appear in a word of length $n$.
+Alternatively, all words of length $n$ with letters choisen from $[k]$ with replacement,

 ---